-The market values in the table above represent the termination payments that would have been due had the swaps terminated on June 30, 2020 or June 30, 2019.
+The market values in the table above represent the termination payments that would have been due had the swaps terminated on June 30, 2021 or June 30, 2020.
 A positive value represents money due to the Authority by the counterparty upon termination while a negative value represents money payable by the Authority.

 Termination Risk: Counterparties to the Authority's swap agreements have ordinary termination rights that require a settlement payment by the Authority or the counterparty based on the market value of the swap agreement at the time of termination.
-As of June 30, 2020, no counterparty termination events occurred.
+As of June 30, 2021, no counterparty termination events occurred.

 Credit Risk: The Authority is exposed to credit risk, the risk that the counterparty fails to perform according to its contractual obligations, on all swap agreements.
-As of June 30, 2020, the counterparty or counterparty guarantor in 61% of the outstanding swaps were rated AA-/Aa2, 37% of the outstanding swaps were rated A+/Aa2, and the remaining counterparty was rated A/A1 by S&P and Moody's, respectively.
-A collateral agreement has been entered into with all but one of the swap counterparties, to help reduce the Authority's exposure to credit risk.
+As of June 30, 2021, the counterparty or counterparty guarantor in 57% of the outstanding swaps were rated AA-/Aa2, 11% of the outstanding swaps were rated AA-/Aa1, 26% of the outstanding swaps were rated A+/Aa1 and the remaining counterparty was rated A+/AA2 by S&P and Moody's, respectively.
+A collateral agreement has been entered into with all of the swap counterparties, to help reduce the Authority's exposure to credit risk.
 Collateral is required based on the counterparty's credit rating and the allowed threshold under each credit rating level.

-As of June 30, 2020, there were three counterparties rated A+/Aa2.
-One has collateral requirements starting at BBB+/Baa1 and a posting threshold of \$500,000 and a second has collateral requirements starting at A+/A1 and a posting threshold of \$10.0 million.
-A third has collateral requirements starting at AA-/Aa3 or above and a posting threshold of \$50.0 million.
+As of June 30, 2021, the counterparty rated A+/Aa2 has collateral requirements starting at AA-/Aa3 or above and a posting threshold of \$30.0 million.
 The posting threshold at the current rating of A+/Aa2 is \$30.0 million.
+Two counterparties were rated A+/Aa1.
+One has collateral requirements starting at BBB+/Baa1 and a posting threshold of \$500,000 and a second has collateral requirements starting at A+/A1 and a posting threshold of \$15.0 million.
 The counterparty rated AA-/Aa2 has collateral requirements starting at AA/Aa2 or above and a posting threshold of \$50.0 million.
 The posting threshold at the current rating of AA-/Aa2 is \$25.0 million.
-The counterparty rated A/A2 does not have a collateral agreement with the Authority.
-Based on the fair values as of June 30, 2020, no collateral is required from any counterparty.
+The counterparty rated AA-/Aa1 has collateral requirements starting at A+/Aa1 or above and a posting threshold of \$15.0 million.
+Based on the fair values as of June 30, 2021, no collateral is required from any counterparty.

 Basis and Interest Rate Risk: This risk arises when the amount that is paid by the swap counterparty is different than the variable rate interest payment due to the bondholders.
 For the Authority, this can happen when the swap counterparty payment is based on a taxable index (LIBOR) while the underlying bonds are traded in the tax exempt market.
 Based on market conditions, the relationship between taxable and tax exempt rates may vary.
 To minimize this risk, the Authority has chosen to use the formula that best represents the relationship between the taxable index and the Authority's historical bond rates.
 In addition, even when the swap counterparty payment is based on a tax exempt index (SIFMA) and the underlying bonds are tax exempt, or the swap counterparty payment is based on a taxable index (LIBOR) and the underlying bonds are taxable, the Authority's variable rate bonds may be traded differently from the market indices.
+The Authority has not entered into any novel agreements and does not anticipate a material impact related to the upcoming transition from (LIBOR) to Secure Overnight Financing Rate (SOFR).